Steffield/README-Generator/README.md

 To install the necessary dependencies, run the following command:

-npm i
+`npm i`

 ## Usage

 Install all dependencies and enter` node index.js` in your command line and answer all the questions.
-A README.md file will be created and saved in the same folder of dependencies and index.js file.
+A README.md file will be created and saved in the same folder as the index.js file.

 ## Collaborators or Third-Party Assets